 Radiant Heaters

 Radiant heating systems are utilized in some select warehouses.
 They work by suspending radiant tubes or plaque heaters that emit infrared radiation.
 Unlike warm air heating systems, these heaters warm the surfaces that come into contact with them.
 These heaters are suspended from the ceiling to emit heat downwards in a triangular expansion.
-Radiant heaters provide a large amount of heat in a down and outward direction.
+Radiant heater provide a large amount of heat in a down and outward direction.

 Benefits of Warehouse Heaters